AhmetZamanis/DeepLearningEnergyForecasting/Report.md

 This is a crowded plot, as we have a long, hourly time series.
 But it still shows how well the model predictions were able to fit the actual values overall.
 - Keep in mind the testing set is also split into source & target sequences.
 For each pair, the models output a prediction only for the target sequence.
 Hence the gap between actual & predicted values at the start, which is more clearly understood in the plots below.
 - From the overall plots, we see the Transformer model generally outputs a wider forecast interval that better contains the actual values.
 In contrast, the lower bounds of the LSTM forecast interval are often too high.
-- Also, the LSTM model is unable to fully capture a cyclical period in the data, while the Transformer does so very well.
+- Also, the LSTM model is unable to fully capture the spike observed during summer, while the Transformer does so very well.

 \
 Next, let's zoom into a few source & target sequence pairs along the testing data, compared with the predictions.
 Of course, we can't do this manually for every pair.